-Press the ALARM SILENCE key to silence a fire alarm.
-After pressing ALARM SILENCE, the system will briefly display FIRE SYSTEM followed by ALARM SILENCED and then the number of fire points in alarm (A1 ## FIRE ALARM) in the area and then the custom text of all the points in alarm in the order of occurrence.
+Press the [ALARM SILENCE] key to silence a fire alarm.
+After pressing [ALARM SILENCE], the system briefly displays \ FIRE SYSTEM \ followed by ALARM SILENCED and then the number of fire points in alarm (A1 ## FIRE ALARM) in the area and then the custom text of all the points in alarm in the order of occurrence.
 Your system may be programmed so that you cannot silence some fire alarms until the fire event is cleared.
-The example below illustrates the displays one would see with two points in alarm in the area designated A1.
+The example below illustrates the displays one would see with two points in alarm.
 See the description of the Detector Reset key and the Annunciator Reset key for more information.